don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

     const mqttClient = mqtt.connect(process.env.MQTT_SERVER);

-Set up the connect callback for MQTT.
+Create the connect callback for MQTT.
 This function is called after the program connects to the MQTT broker.
 Adjust the subscription to match the devices you want to capture.
 Use specific topics or wildcards.
 You can also multiple subscriptions here.
 If you just want to capture your device, subscribe to `itp/device_XX/+`.
 (Replace `XX` with your device number.)
-To get everyone's data subscribe to `itp/+/+`.
+To get everyone's data, subscribe to `itp/+/+`.

     mqttClient.on('connect', async () => {
         console.log('MQTT connected');